Hitting the Ground Running

 It is worth knowing that a lot of restaurants prefer payments in cash, although if pressed, most will take cards.
 Tipping is still fairly unusual and you definitely can’t tip on a card, as the payment received must equate to the bill given to the customer.
 So, top tip – have plenty of cash on you.

 The weather in Istria was one of the factors which influenced our decision to move.
 After years of rainy Manchester we felt we deserved a bit more guaranteed sunshine – and that’s exactly what you get.
 Istria experiences proper seasons.

 Summer in Istria is hot – much hotter than the UK.
 June, July and August are beautiful months – but you do need to be aware that with hot weather, we do also get our fair share of thunder and lightning.
 And these storms can be quite fierce.
-When we first arrived here, we were rather alarmed at how strong they could be – electricity often goes off BUT, we have since been advised that the electricity company (HEP) often switches it off during a storm, and straight back on again, as soon it is safe to.
+When we first arrived here, we were rather alarmed at how strong they could be – electricity often goes off BUT, we have since been advised that the electricity company (HEP) often switches it off during a heavy storm, and straight back on again, as soon it is safe to.
 So, we no longer worry when it goes off – we just make sure we have plenty of candles lit.
-We also take preventative measures ourselves and switch off the Internet, just to be on the safe side.
+We also take preventative measures ourselves and switch off the fixed line Internet (the 4G router is OK to leave on), just to be on the safe side.
 It’s all part of our routine now, and just makes life a whole lot easier.